 |Energy||Have positive or negative energy that could affect project success.|

 This list of people are the ones that can make or break the project for you.
-You need to make sure you are considering their needs and desires from the project, and keeping them up to date on how the project is proceeding.
+You need to make sure you are considering their needs and desires from the project, and that you are keeping them up to date on how the project is proceeding.

 Step 2: Interviewing stakeholders